 My Approach to Helping

 Are you feeling stuck in thinking patterns that aren't getting you anywhere?
 Are you experiencing related emotions like anxiety or depression?
 I want to help you change your thinking and bring your mind back to the present so that you can experience the joys in the moment.
-Thinking is a habit, a habit of thought, which you learned and can unlearn and change.
-I help clients learn ways to change their thinking and reduce the impacts of stresses on their lives and relationships.
 Having the right tools, understanding the sources of feelings and emotions, and having the confidence that you have power over them can help you to limit their effects on your life.
 Please know that help is available.
-You can get unstuck.
 It's possible to change your thinking and get your life back on track.

 More Info About My Practice

 When you're going through tough times, the last thing you need is to be concerned about seeking help.
 You may be judging yourself or feeling judged by others.
 It's important to me to provide a space where you're comfortable being yourself, and where you feel accepted and respected, regardless of your situation or who you are.

 My practice philosophy is based on Narrative Therapy and much of my work involves helping clients get in touch with who they are and how they want to be in their lives and relationships.
 I also find that helping clients focus on what is working (and doing more of it) can be more effective than focusing on what isn't.

 Specific Issue(s) I'm Skilled at Helping With